Zoddy/scylio/README.md

     :__(key[, [sprintf, ..][, plural]])

 **key** - identifier of the text
-**sprintf** - horizon supports sprintf, so you can add sprintf variables as much, as you want, also nesting (and deep nesting) is supported
+**sprintf** - scylio supports sprintf, so you can add sprintf variables as much, as you want, also nesting (and deep nesting) is supported
 **plural** - number how much entities you have, so the text can use the plural, singular, null or whatever form

     :__('Foo %s Baz', 'Bar') // 'Foo Bar Baz'